shawnps/gengo_api_docs/README.md

 ## Setup

 Ruby 1.9 is required to build the site.
+Start by installing [bundler](http://gembundler.com/):

+    gem install bundler

 Get the nanoc gem, plus kramdown for markdown parsing:

     bundle install

+(If you're on OSX and get an error about missing header files...

+    mkmf.rb can't find header files for ruby at /System/Library/Frameworks/Ruby.framework/Versions/1.8/usr/lib/ruby/ruby.h

+then after installing Xcode go to Preferences > Downloads and install the Commandline Tools.
+Then run the above `bundle install` again).

 You can see the available commands with nanoc: